solidjs/solid-docs-legacy/langs/en/guides/getting-started.md

 By far the easiest way to get started with Solid is to try it online.
 Our REPL at https://playground.solidjs.com is the perfect way to try out ideas.
 As is https://codesandbox.io/ where you can modify any of [our Examples](https://github.com/solidjs/solid/blob/main/documentation/resources/examples.md).

-Alternatively, you can use our simple [Vite](https://vitejs.dev/) templates by runnings these commands in your terminal:
+Alternatively, you can use our simple [Vite](https://vitejs.dev/) templates by running these commands in your terminal:

 ```sh
 > npx degit solidjs/templates/js my-app